Violation of the Wiedemann-Franz law in the Topological Kondo model

 \mysection{Acknowledgments} \textit{F.B. and R.E. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) \mbox{EXC 2004/1 390534769} and Normalverfahren Projektnummer \mbox{EG 96-13/1} and under Projektnummer \mbox{277101999 - TRR 183} (project B04).
 A. N. was financially supported by POR Calabria FESR-FSE 2014/2020 - Linea B) Azione 10.5.12, grant no.~A.5.1.
-D.G. acknowledges financial support from Italy's MIUR PRIN project TOP-SPIN (Grant No. PRIN 20177SL7HC). }
+D.G. acknowledges financial support from Italy's MIUR PRIN project TOP-SPIN (Grant No. PRIN 20177SL7HC).
+We thank M. Burrello for the valuable feedback. }